 David Noble Lecture

 David Noble was an American studies professor at the University of Minnesota who retired in 2009 after 50 years of teaching.
-Noble has made, and continues to make, substantial contributions to American studies.
+Noble has made substantial contributions to American studies.

 Each spring, we present the annual David Noble Lecture in his honor, which features a groundbreaking scholar of American studies who offers fresh perspectives on our history and culture.